oss-aspen/Rappel/README.md

-Project Sandiego
+Project Aspen (Sandiego)
 ==============================

-Project Sandiego will glean information from open source-ecosystem data sets that can help drive community- and business-oriented decision making.
+Project Aspen will glean information from open source-ecosystem data sets that can help drive community- and business-oriented decision making.
 Using data-analysis tools built by OSPO, as well as community metric tools from Project CHAOSS, Sandiego will enable contributors and participants to ask questions and make data-informed decisions about open source projects and communities.

 Project Discussion
 ------------